 There’s some confusion between electric heaters and electric radiators.
 Electric heaters carry high operating costs, whereas most modern electric radiators are great for energy efficiency.

-However, ss electricity is more expensive per kWh than gas, UK households must be much smarter when switching electricity suppliers.
+However, ss electricity is more expensive per kWh than gas, so UK households must be much smarter when switching electricity suppliers.
 This may mean exploring new tariffs such as Economy 7 (especially if you can program your storage heater).

 Switching to a green energy tariff doesn’t necessarily mean you will be paying more for your home energy.
-Our comparison engine includes a wide selection of tariff options, including green energy tariffs.
+Our energy comparison engine includes a wide selection of tariff options, including green energy tariffs.
 Some of the best deals on the market are green energy tariffs.